Bezděz: Economy

 There are almost no job opportunities in the municipality, most residents commute to work in nearby towns.

+Transport

+The I/38 road (the section which connects Mladá Boleslav with Česká Lípa) passes through the municipality.

+The railway line Kolín–Rumburk briefly crosses the municipal territory.
+The train station Bezděz is located just outside the municipality.

 Sights

 Bezděz is known for the Bezděz Castle.
-The well-preserved ruin of a Gothic castle is one of the most important monuments of the whole region.
+The well-preserved ruin of the Gothic castle is one of the most important monuments of the whole region, protected as a national cultural monument.

+The Church of Saint Giles dates from the end of the 13th century at the latest and has a Romanesque core.
+It was baroque rebuilt in 1764–1769, when the tower was added.
+The interior is equipped with valuable late Baroque and Rococo furniture.